yariv/wshttpproxy/README.md

 WsHTTPProxy addresses these challenges by routing authenticated requests through the production stack to the developer's instance of the service under development.
 This routing lets you test the application end-to-end.
 You originate requests at the application's frontend.
 Those requests are served by production services except for the service under development.

-[Diagram]

-# Warning

-Most production services have downstream dependencies: databases, caches, external services, etc. To safely test code changes, care should be taken to prevent requests to those dependencies from impacting users or partners.
-This can be done by stubbing those dependencies or by using preventing them from mutating data using proxies such as node-db-proxy (link).
-WsHTTPProxy doesn't provide any stubbing or isolation features for downstream dependencies.
-Use it at your own risk.

 # Architecture

 It's easiest to understand WsHTTPProxy in the context of a hypothetical micro-service architecture as the one depicted below:

 <img width="471" alt="Screen Shot 2021-03-15 at 3 51 30 PM" src="https://user-images.githubusercontent.com/12111/111231358-5c079c00-85a6-11eb-8d2e-2fc90ba0ba3c.png">

 This diagram depicts an architecture composed of 4 services, where one of them (Service A) takes requests from clients and sends downstream requests to services B, C and D, each of which fronts a dedicated database.